 By extending the existing partition that next to the unallocated space, you can add the unallocated space to your partition and then put it into use.
 Here are the steps to do it:

 Step 1.
-Right-click the partition that next to the unallocated space, select "Resize/Move."
+Select the partition next to the unallocated space, select "Resize/Move".

 Step 2.
 Put the mouse on the partition and drag it to the left or right to move the unallocated space.